 - It helps to replenish moisture in the skin.

 What Type of Water Is Used in Cosmetics?

 The type of water in cosmetics isn’t every day, regular tap water.
 It has to be free of microbes, metals and particulates that not only potentially can contaminate the end product but also wreck its stability.
 For this reason, formulations should contain distilled or deionized water which is free from contamination.

-What about the consumption of water for maintaining healthy skin?
 You’ll come across many recommendations advocating that the consumption of adequate water – often eight to 10 glasses per day – is the secret to radiant skin.
 In fact, beauty magazines and beauty bloggers never tire of this as a way to improve your skin’s appearance and even eliminate wrinkles.
 While nobody would dispute that adequate water intake is important for your health, there is little, if any, scientific evidence that proves drinking a lot of water has any skin benefits at all.
 In fact, the water you consume will reach all your organs before it gets to your skin.

 Our skin, via its outermost layer, the stratum corneum, is designed to prevent water loss.
 Yet guzzling water isn’t necessarily going to make its way to your skin.
 The application of topical treatments with ingredients that include occlusives (prevent water from evaporating from the skin into the environment) and humectants (draw water into the superficial layers of skin) is your better bet for efficacy.
 Apply a hydrating moisturizer immediately after washing, bathing or showering to help lock in the moisture.
 As for the consumption – go ahead.
 Drinking water will do your body good; just don’t expect it to transform your skin.